SAP’s Identity Authentication Service: What You Need to Know

 IAS and Internal vs. External Learners in SAP SuccessFactors Learning

-SAP SuccessFactors Learning customers can create users as internal users in the SAP SuccessFactors Platform and use its authentication system.
+1. SAP SuccessFactors Learning customers can create users as internal users in the SAP SuccessFactors Platform and use its authentication system.

 This is recommended for users with a working relationship, such as contingent workers.
+Mobile, theming, and SAP Jam integration are also available.

-SAP SuccessFactors Learning customers can opt to create Learning-only users in Learning rather than the SAP SuccessFactors Platform.
+1. SAP SuccessFactors Learning customers can opt to create Learning-only users in Learning rather than the SAP SuccessFactors Platform.

+This is recommended for non-workers such as customers, distributors, or partners.
 This method does not currently support mobile, theming, or SAP Jam integration.

 Authentication for external Learning-only users is currently native to Learning but will be migrating to the SAP CI Identity Authentication Service.

-IAS Is Required for Report Story
+IAS is Required for Report Story

-The Five-step Process to Implement and Enable IAS
+The Five-Step Process to Implement and Enable IAS

-The process of migrating to IAS requires tasks to be performed in the SAP SuccessFactors Admin Center, the Identity Provisioning Service (IPS) Administration Console, and in the Identity Authentication Service (IAS) Administration Console.
+The process of migrating to IAS requires tasks to be performed in the SAP SuccessFactors Admin Center, the Identity Provisioning Service (IPS) Administration Console, and the Identity Authentication Service (IAS) Administration Console.
 These steps are as follows:

-Initiate IAS upgrade in Upgrade Center (UC)
+1. Initiate IAS upgrade in Upgrade Center (UC).

-Enable IAS in UC
+5. Enable IAS in UC.

 Timing Is Critical for SAP IAS